uetchy/alfred-qiita-workflow/README.md

 ## Installation

-Double-click `Qiita.alfredworkflow` to install workflow.
+Double-click `Qiita.alfredworkflow` to install Alfred workflow.

-## Development installation
+## Development Installation

 ```
-$ bundle install --path vendor/bundle --binstubs=.bundle/bin
+$ bundle install
 $ bundle exec rake link
 ```

-If you using Alfred with Dropbox Sync folder, you should type `rake install` instead of `rake link`.
+If you using Alfred with Dropbox Sync folder, you should type `rake link_dropbox` instead of `rake link`.

 ## Thanks